-According to the latest statistics from the Arthritis Society of Canada, an estimated 6 million Canadian adults have been diagnosed with arthritis—about 1 in 5 people.
+According to the latest statistics on chronic joint pain from the Arthritis Society of Canada, an estimated 6 million Canadian adults have been diagnosed with arthritis—about 1 in 5 people.

 Types of Arthritis